cython/cython/docs/src/userguide/numpy_tutorial.rst

 like::

     $ gcc -shared -pthread -fPIC -fwrapv -O2 -Wall -fno-strict-aliasing -I/usr/include/python2.7 -o yourmod.so yourmod.c

-``gcc`` should have access to the NumPy C header files so if they are not installed at :file:`/usr/include/numpy` or similar you may need to pass another option for those.

 This creates :file:`yourmod.so` in the same directory, which is importable by Python by using a normal ``import yourmod`` statement.